What is the advantage of using A Loving Alternative together with the services of an Attorney or Agency?

-Although we cannot give you a guarantee, our average is typically 9 months.
-Couples with kids sometimes have to wait longer – typically 12 to 15 months.
+Although we cannot give you a guarantee, our average wait times for couples without kids is typically 12 to 15 months.
+Couples with kids sometimes have to wait longer – typically 15 to 18 months.
 Openness to race or special circumstances can shorten your wait.

 Our goal is to introduce you to a birth mother in the shortest amount of time possible, however we cannot give a time guarantee since birth mothers must ultimately select adoptive parents.
 We will present your “Dear Birth Mother Letters” to birth parents; however we cannot influence a birth mother in her selection of adoptive parents.

 If a woman is legally married her husband is the presumed father and his rights are equal to hers, he must also agree to the adoption.
 If the identified birth father is not married to the birth mother he is called an assumed father and his rights will vary from state to state.
 Birth fathers that are supportive of the adoption will meet with an adoption attorney or agency in their state that will advise him of the laws and obtain his consent to the adoption.
 Time frames for the consent will vary from state to state.

 If a birth father is not willing to sign papers and is not in agreement with the adoption it is important that he be contacted immediately by your attorney or agency to determine if he wants to parent or if he is just being difficult.
 If a birth father will not willingly consent to the adoption, but he is not going to fight it, there may be steps that can be taken to terminate his rights altogether.
 Again, these steps vary from state-to-state and you will need to consult with your attorney or agency to determine how to proceed.

 What is the profile of a typical birth mother?